- About Us

 Consolidating your retirement account may also ease the calculation of your required minimum distribution (RMD) amount, which the IRS requires you to take annually from your IRA, 401(k), and other qualified plans beginning at age 70½.
 If you fail to withdraw the RMD, the IRS imposes a 50% tax penalty on the amount that should have been taken.
 (Roth accounts are not affected by these rules because the taxes were prepaid.)

 It is very important that you feel confident about managing your retirement income to last a lifetime.
-I’d be happy to sit down with you to determine the appropriate course of action for drawing income from your assets and sustaining growth potential within your portfolio to help meet your long-term goals.
-I can also answer any other financial questions you have and discuss an overall strategy for your retirement and investments.
+We'd be happy to sit down with you to determine the appropriate course of action for drawing income from your assets and sustaining growth potential within your portfolio to help meet your long-term goals.
+We can also answer any other financial questions you have and discuss an overall strategy for your retirement and investments.

 David Chazin, Insight Wealth Strategies and Lincoln Financial Advisors Corp are not affiliated with Chevron.